mlesnoff/Jchemo.jl/README.md

 Related projects:  [JchemoData.jl](https://github.com/mlesnoff/JchemoData.jl) (a "container" package gathering selected data sets used in the examples) and [JchemoDemo](https://github.com/mlesnoff/JchemoDemo) (a pedagogical environment).

+*Warning*

+Before to update the package, it is recommended to have a look on [What changed](https://mlesnoff.github.io/Jchemo.jl/dev/news/) for eventual breaking changes.

 # <span style="color:green"> **Sample workflow** </span>

 Let us assume training data `(X, Y)`, and new data `Xnew` for which predictions are expected from a PLSR model with 15 latent variables (LVs).
 The workflow is has follows